25 Best Things to Do in Sequoia & Kings Canyon National Park

 Redwood National Park and Sequoia National Park are not convenient to one another in terms of driving.
 However, aside from visiting Sequoia, Kings Canyon, and Yosemite National Parks in one trip, visiting Redwood National and State Parks as part of a California 'big trees' roadtrip is one of the most common itineraries.

-For this reason, I wanted to highlight that I’ve visited the California Redwoods many times, and I offer my top recommendations in this separate article linked below.
+For this reason, I wanted to highlight that I’ve also visited the California Redwoods many times, where I share the same insider information and recommendations, just as I have here!

 Read My Separate Post: Redwood National & State Parks